UrbanCompass/Functional-Functions/README.md

 # Functional-Functions
-Contains the FBI teams most commonly used and useful functions
+Created by the FBI Compass team, this package contains our team's most commonly used and useful functions

+# About
+Contents include functions for connecting to snowflake, saving and loading pickles